Overview

 Applicants educated in Canada

-All applicants must demonstrate English language proficiency.
+Applicants must demonstrate English language proficiency

-All applicants who were educated outside of Canada must demonstrate English Language proficiency and provide proof they meet the program admission requirements with an international document assessment.
-Find out what educational documents are accepted and assessment options.
+All applicants who were educated outside of Canada must demonstrate English language proficiency and provide proof they meet the program admission requirements with an international document assessment.
+Find accepted educational documents and assessment options

 hall